Mechanical Engineering BEng/BEng (Hons)

 HND

-Pass HND in a relevant subject with Grade B at SCQF Level 8 in all graded units.
+• Pass HND in Mechanical Engineering or Engineering Systems with grade B at SCQF Level 8 in all graded units.

 DUT